wp-plugins/ewww-image-optimizer-cloud/readme.txt

 3. Bulk optimization page.
 You can optimize all your images at once and resume a previous bulk optimization.
 This is very useful for existing blogs that have lots of images.

 == Changelog ==

+= 1.8.5 =
+* fixed: images with empty metadata count as unoptimized images on Bulk Optimize
+* changed: Import process split into batches via AJAX to make it less likely to timeout and use less memory
+* changed: Bulk Optimize page uses less memory and is quicker to load
+* fixed: custom column in NextGEN galleries works again with NextGEN 2.0.50+
+* fixed: license exceeded messages do not stall Bulk Optimize incorrectly
+* fixed: warning on Bulk Optimize for sites using UTC
+* fixed: user-specified paths to optimize did not work if using multi-site WP with plugin activated per-site

 = 1.8.4 =
 * fixed: Import process is much faster by about 50x